-Each batch has it's own unique flavour & some bottles are fizzier than others.
+The kombucha that you make yourself has its own unique flavour.
+Some bottles are fizzier than others.
 The sugar is converted during the fermentation process and if kept too long it will develop a sour, vinegar taste.

 We like to drink it up to two weeks from bottling, but some folks enjoy the more vinegar taste.

 Each to their own!
 Either way, the health benefits are many.

 So now it's time to make a fresh batch again.

 Starting from the first step.